top of page

 Where to Stay

-days 1-3: Portland [Stay in Hotel in Portland's Pearl district or downtown near Powell's bookstore or Camp in Mt Hood National Forest or stay along the Columbia Gorge ]
+Days 1-3: Portland [Stay in Hotel in Portland's Pearl district or downtown near Powell's bookstore or Camp in Mt Hood National Forest, or stay along the Columbia Gorge ]

 days 5-6: Crater Lake [stay in Grants Pass at the Riverside Inn ] Driving down from Bend to the bottom the state ensures you miss a lot of the national park traffic; we got so lucky this past summer by entering from the northern park entrance and has almost no queue, while the south side (we exited and saw) there was a line of probably a thousand cars trying to get in.

-my outdoor gear and camping essentials
+My outdoor gear and camping essentials

 Hi!
 I'm Jackie and my dog is Sora.
 I work remote as an engineer, but I love to spend my free time in nature and by traveling to new places.
 I take my camera wherever I go, and sometimes my drone.